chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

 Section III.I: Palindromes
 --------------------------

-The study of palindromes will revolve around a novel linguistic operation, termed a *σ-reduction*.
-This operation will allow the semantic content of a palindrome to be projected onto an Alphabet that preserves the order of its Characters under String Inversion, allowing for a precise definition of a palindrome within purely formal language.
+The study of palindromes will revolve around a novel linguistic operation, termed a *σ*-reduction.
+This operation will allow the semantic content of a palindrome to be projected onto an Alphabet that preserves the order of its Characters under String Inversion, allowing for a precise definition of a palindrome within a purely formal language.

 σ-Reductions
 ^^^^^^^^^^^^

-Before defining a *σ-reduction*, the preliminary concept of a *σ-reduced Alphabet* must be introduced.
-The following definition serves as the basis for constructing the operation of *σ-reduction*.
+Before defining a *σ*-reduction, the preliminary concept of a *σ-reduced Alphabet* must be introduced.
+The following definition serves as the basis for constructing the operation of *σ*-reduction.

-As has been seen with examples of *imperfect palindromes* like "Borrow or rob", a palindromic structure can have its Delimiter Character scrambled in the inversion of its form, making it lose semantic coherence. *Imperfect palindromes* must be rearranged Delimter-wise to retrieve the original form.
+As has been seen with examples of Imperfect Palindromes like *"borrow or rob"*, a palindromic structure can have its Delimiter Character scrambled in the inversion of its form, making it lose semantic coherence.
+Imperfect Palindromes* must be rearranged Delimter-wise to retrieve the original form of the Sentence.
 However, String Inversion preserves the relative order of the non-Delimiter Characters in a palindromic String, so the process of reconstitution is only a matter of resorting the Delimiter characters.
 This invariance of the Character order, while the Word order is scrambled by Delimiter, suggests palindromes might be more easily defined without the obstacle of the Delimiter.

 **Definition 3.1.1: σ-Reduced Alphabet**

 A *σ-reduced Alphabet* is an Alphabet Σ that has had its Delimiter character removed, so that it only consists of non-Delimiter characters.
 A sigma-reduced Alphabet is denoted Σ:sub:`σ`.
-Formally
+Formally,

-    Σ:sub:`σ` = Σ - {σ}
+    Σ:sub:`σ` = Σ - { σ }

-In order to define palindromes in all of their varieties, perfect or imperfect, the semantic incoherence that is introduced by the inversion of imperfect palindromes must be removed.
+In order to define palindromes in all of their varieties, perfect or imperfect, the semantic incoherence that is introduced by the inversion of Imperfect Palindromes must be removed.
 This is accomplished through the introduction of the operation of *sigma reduction*.

 **Definition 3.1.2: σ-Reduction**